ssricardo/anki-plugins/anki-markdown/src/config.md

 * shortcut-menu
     * Key combination to show the Markdown context menu (in the editor)
     * Values: Valid keys in text format, surrounded by quotes
-* showMdButton:
+* show-md-button:
-    * Whether to show or not the button, in the editor buttons bar
+    * Whether to show or not the button, on the editor buttons bar
-    * Values: True or False
+    * Values: true | false
+* enable-preview:
+	* On the editor, should it show the preview result from Markdown conversion
+	* values: true (default) | false